kud/my/doc/postinstall.md

 ## keyboard

+(no need, was replaced by espanso)

 - System Preferences > Keyboard > Text : Drag'n'drop `Text Substitutions.plist`

 ## dock

-- Set on Finder : Options > All Desktops
+- Set on Finder: Options > All Desktops

 ## vim

 - Do `:PlugInstall`

 ## sublime text

+(no needed anymore)

 - Insert licence